Tarunrj99/Automated-Email-Sending-System/googleappscript/README.md

 ## 📧 Overview

 The script fetches email data from a Google Sheet tab, sends customized HTML emails using templates hosted on GitHub, and updates the tab with send status and timestamps.
-It supports CC recipients, dynamic subject extraction, and local configuration overrides.
+It supports CC recipients, dynamic subject extraction, local configuration overrides, and user-hosted templates.

 ### Key Features